 Our first sighting on the Ben More estate was of several roe deer in amongst the trees just at the side of the road.
-We slow down but do not stop, not wishing to disturb them grazing so we continue along scanning the sky and the shoreline.
+We slowed down but did not stop, not wishing to disturb them grazing so we continued driving and scanning the sky and the shoreline.
 The sun started to make an appearance but it was still bitterly cold and windy.
 No reason not to get out and take photographs though!

 We continue and the light is changing continually and by now the time is getting on but just as we decide to turn around we spot a common seal “bottling,” just bobbing up and down.
 We watch each other for a few minutes and then turn back.

 By now we are quite cold, in fact I was freezing but I had a smile on my face and had remembered why visiting the Isle of Mull in Winter is quite special.
-But before we head off back to the cottage to thaw out the wildlife wanted to put on just one more display in the form of a pair of golden eagles soaring.
+Before we head off back to the cottage to thaw out the wildlife wanted to put on just one more display in the form of a pair of golden eagles soaring along a ridge line.

 We must have been out for a maximum of three hours.
 That is three hours of pure Mull magic.